lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

 This will ask Kubernetes to "diff" our yaml file with the current state of the Deployment and apply just those changes.

+In `guestbook-deployment.yaml` file, it only defines 3 replica.
+So, the last action reversed the previous changes which increased replica to 5.

-We can now define a Service object to expose the deployment to external clients.
+1. We can now define a Service object to expose the deployment to external clients.

 **guestbook-service.yaml**